defenseunicorns/uds-pk/README.md

 - `--package-only`: This flag allows you to update only the package files without affecting the bundle files.
 It has no inputs.

-- `--bundle`: This flag allows you to specify a bundle to update without effecting any packages.
+- `--bundle`: This flag allows you to specify a bundle to update without affecting any packages.
 The name of the bundle is a required input and must be defined in the releaser.yaml.
 It is incompatible with any package specific flags or flavor inputs.